noir-lang/noir/docs/docs/noir/standard_library/traits.md

 For primitive integer types, the return value of `default` is `0`.
 Container types such as arrays are filled with default values of their element type.

+## `std::convert`

+### `std::convert::From`

+#include_code from-trait noir_stdlib/src/convert.nr rust

+The `From` trait defines how to convert from a given type `T` to the type on which the trait is implemented.

+The Noir standard library provides a number of implementations of `From` between primitive types.
+#include_code from-impls noir_stdlib/src/convert.nr rust

+#### When to implement `From`

+As a general rule of thumb, `From` may be implemented in the [situations where it would be suitable in Rust](https://doc.rust-lang.org/std/convert/trait.From.html#when-to-implement-from):

+- The conversion is *infallible*: Noir does not provide an equivalent to Rust's `TryFrom`, if the conversion can fail then provide a named method instead.
+- The conversion is lossless: semantically, it should not lose or discard information.
+For example, `u32: From<u16>` can losslessly convert any `u16` into a valid `u32` such that the original `u16` can be recovered.
+On the other hand, `u16: From<u32>` should not be implemented as `2**16` is a `u32` which cannot be losslessly converted into a `u16`.
+- The conversion is *value-preserving*: the conceptual kind and meaning of the resulting value is the same, even though the Noir type and technical representation might be different.
+While it's possible to infallibly and losslessly convert a `u8` into a `str<2>` hex representation, `4u8` and `"04"` are too different for `str<2>: From<u8>` to be implemented.
+- The conversion is *obvious*: it's the only reasonable conversion between the two types.
+If there's ambiguity on how to convert between them such that.
+For instance rather than implementing `U128: From<[u8; 16]>`, the methods `U128::from_le_bytes` and `U128::from_be_bytes` are used as otherwise the endianness of the array would not be ambiguous, resulting in two potential values of `U128` from the same byte array.

+One additional recommendation specific to Noir is:
+- The conversion is *efficient*: it's relatively cheap to convert between the two types.
+Due to being a ZK DSL, it's more important to avoid unnecessary computation compared to Rust.
+If the implementation of `From` would encourage users to perform unnecessary conversions then this can result in additional proving time, it may be preferable to expose functionality such that this conversion may be avoided.

+### `std::convert::Into`

+The `Into` trait is defined as the reciprocal of `From`.
+It should be easy to convince yourself that if we can convert to type `A` from type `B`, then it's possible to convert type `B` into type `A`.

+For this reason, implementing `From` on a type will automatically generate a matching `Into` implementation.
+One should always prefer implementing `From` over `Into` as implementing `Into` will not generate a matching `From` implementation.

+#include_code into-trait noir_stdlib/src/convert.nr rust

+`Into` is most useful when passing function arguments where the types don't quite match up with what the function expects.
+In this case, the compiler has enough type information to perform the necessary conversion by just appending `.into()` onto the arguments in question.

 ## `std::cmp`

 ### `std::cmp::Eq`